Calusa Recovery

 Signs of Drug and Alcohol Abuse

-Adolescents who abuse drugs and alcohol are more likely to witness a number of problems, including
+Adolescents who abuse drugs and alcohol are more likely to witness several problems, including

-There are a number of factors that can contribute to adolescent drug and alcohol abuse, including:
+Several factors can contribute to adolescent drug and alcohol abuse, including:

-However, there are a number of things you can do to help.
+However, there are several things you can do to help.
 If you’re concerned that your child may be abusing drugs or alcohol.

 Treatment